Ranganui/Ranganui/README.md

 ## 👨‍💻 About Me

 - 🖥️ Platform Delivery engineer with a passion for Automation and breaking things.
-- 🌱 I’m currently learning Bash.
+- 🌱 I’m currently learning Bash, terraform and AWS
 - 💡 I like to learn things to make things go faster.

 ## 🚀 Skills